 Detail with case removed, showing the 'microphone' is a

 standard U1 element.
-Yes, this is the same element that is used
+Yes, this is the same element

 as a receiver in G-series handsets.